Kratugautam99/Global-Shark-Attack-Project/README.md

 - To change the color scheme, edit the CSS variables in `static/style.css`.
 - To modify the shark animations, adjust the animation parameters in the CSS.
 - To add more features to the prediction model, update both the HTML form and the Flask application accordingly.

+## Deployment

+- As it is one of the earliest, end to end project Machine Learning Project, It was decided to deploy it in pythonanywhere.com free account.
+- It is in the format of "https://username.pythonanywhere.com", in my case "https://kratugautam.pythonanyhere.com".